EUTF SUPPORT TO CONSTRUCT SCHOOLS IN JORDAN

 The tendering process for the Construction Works is done through the Special Tendering Committee at MoPWH, and is done in accordance with KfW Procurement Guidelines, and MoPWH’s procedures.
 Grade 1 and 2 Contractors were invited to participate in a single stage tendering process which allows the Ministry to qualify bidders, then study their technical and financial proposals.

-Package 1: Al Nahda Schools was awarded to Ahmad Yousef Al Tarawneh and Partner Ltd.
+Package 1: Al Nahda School was awarded to Ahmad Yousef Al Tarawneh and Partner Ltd. (Commencement: Sept 2022)

-Package 3: Hai Al Dobbat Schools was awarded to Nimir Al Lawzi & partners contracting
+Package 3: Hai Al Dobbat School was awarded to Nimir Al Lawzi & partners contracting (Commencement: Sept 2022)

-Package 06: Hind Bint Otbe School, Na'eema School, and Al Mansoora School were awarded to Joint Venture Ale’mar Contracting Company & Ahmad Yousef Al Tarawneh & Partner Co.
-Ltd.
+Package 6: Hind Bint Otbe School, Na'eema School, and Al Mansoora School were awarded to Joint Venture Ale’mar Contracting Company & Ahmad Yousef Al Tarawneh & Partner Co.
+Ltd. (Commencement: Jan 2024)

 Construction